swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/swiss-profile-verification.md

 </div>

-# Summary
+# Introduction

-This profile concerns itself with how a wallet is presenting VCs to a relying party, henceforth called verifier.
+This profile concerns itself with how a wallet is **presenting VCs** to a relying party, henceforth called verifier.
 It excludes the details on the VC or establishing trust between wallet and verifier.

+## Cryptography
+To decrease complexity, initially the cryptographic options are limited to following algorithms.
+- JWS algorithm MUST be ES256.
+- Encryption MUST use only ECDH-ES with P-256 Keys with A256GCM algorithm.
+- If using encryption is possible, it MUST be used.

+## Specifications

 All underlying specifications referenced by the included standards are considered fully supported unless explicitly noted otherwise.

+The following sections point out implementation notes and gaps pertaining to the supported specifications.

+The specifications are fully supported by this profile (and components adhering to it) except for the specific cases mentioned in the following sections.

 | Contained Specifications | Version | Link to referenced Specification |
 | ---- | ---- | ---- |
 | OpenID4VP | 1.0 | [OpenID for Verifiable Credential Presentation (OID4VP) v1.0](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html) |
 | JAR | RFC-9101 | [RFC9101 - The OAuth Authorization Framework: JWT-Secured Authorization Request (JAR)](https://www.rfc-editor.org/rfc/rfc9101) |

-# Cryptography
-To decrease complexity, initially the cryptographic options are limited to following algorithms.
-- JWS algorithm MUST be ES256.
-- Encryption MUST use only ECDH-ES with P-256 Keys with A256GCM algorithm.
-- If using encryption is possible, it MUST be used.
+**KEY WORDS** for this swiss profile expand on RFC 2119 "Key words for use in RFCs to Indicate Requirement Levels".
+They are explained in the [general introduction for the specifications](https://swiyu-admin-ch.github.io/specifications/introduction/#key-words).
+They are to be interpreted as such when, and only when, they appear **bold** and CAPITALIZED.

 # OpenID for Verifiable Presentations 1.0